 Research shows that narrative has a powerful impact on the brain and the actions that follow.
 Stories elicit empathy.
 Stories facilitate connection.
 Stories affect change.
 They captivate our hearts and minds, both individually and collectively, and can move us towards better understanding of a culture, a special population, or the human condition.
 Our autism comic books help all children develop more compassion for those on the autism spectrum.
 And children on the autism spectrum see a reflection of themselves in our characters.

 Here is the kind of feedback we get:

-Your autism story app is truly WONDERFUL.
+Your autism comic book is truly WONDERFUL.
 I know no two autistic children are the same but my son and I just had our first look at it and it was like we were reading about him.
 It is brilliant on so many levels.
-I love the pop up notebook that explains more about the Aspie context; I love the fact that my son can try the conversational turn taking and see how it’s better if he lets the narration finish before a character speaks.
-I wish every school could use this app.
+I love the pop up notebook that explains more about autism; I wish every school would use this comic.
 It feels like real life.

-Mighty League, Vol. 1: The Terrible Taunting is the tale of an autistic boy (or girl—because the reader can choose the gender) on his superhero quest to stop bullying on the playground.
-It teaches lessons on Asperger’s Syndrome, being different, and handling bullying.
+Mighty League, Vol. 1: The Terrible Taunting is the tale of an autistic boy (or girl—because the reader can choose the gender) on their superhero quest to stop bullying on the playground.
+It teaches lessons on autism and Asperger’s Syndrome, being different, friendship, and handling bullying.

 This is an excellent story that promotes awareness of Autism and Asperger’s Syndrome, encourages acceptance and understanding, and talks about tools that those in the spectrum can use to manage their day.
 Not to be missed!

-The main character (reader chooses boy or girl) embarks on a journey to an alien planet—a brand new school—an overwhelming, fear-of-the-unknown experience for any child, but amplified when you are on the autism spectrum.
-It teaches lessons on Asperger’s Syndrome, acceptance, self-confidence, and trust.
+In Mighty League, Vol 2: The Horrible Hug, our superheroes turn into star ship captains (reader chooses boy or girl) who embark on a journey to an alien planet—a brand new school—an overwhelming, fear-of-the-unknown experience for any child, but amplified when you are on the autism spectrum.
+It teaches lessons on autism and Asperger’s Syndrome, acceptance, self-confidence, and trust.